SciencesPoDRIS/long_term_archiving/README.md

 ## Licence

-This code is produces under the licence LGPL and CECILL-C.
+This code is produced under the licence LGPL and CECILL-C.

 Please feel free to reuse and modify this code.